Since 2017

 making Easter cake molds - photo step 17

-18. Lay foil flat; place the jar in the centre.
+18. I fold the foil crosswise and place the jar in the middle.

 making Easter cake molds - photo step 18

-19. Wrap the foil around the jar; fold excess height outward.
+19. I press the foil tightly around the jar and fold the excess height outward.

 making Easter cake molds - photo step 19